-Pursuant to the May 15th Mayoral Proclamation to Further Promulgate Emergency Orders During the State of Emergency Due to COVID-19, the New Orleans Health Department provides the following general directives to all individuals and businesses to best mitigate the further spread of COVID-19 in New Orleans.
-The CDC advises the best way to prevent the spread of the illness is to avoid being exposed to the virus, so individuals and businesses should follow these directives to the maximum extent feasible, effective October 29, 2021.
-If there exists a conflict within these guidelines between general directives/requirements and specific directives/requirements applicable to specific facilities or activities, the specific directives or requirements shall apply.
+Pursuant to the May 15, 2020, Mayoral Proclamation to Further Promulgate Emergency Orders Duringthe State of Emergency Due to COVID-19, the New Orleans Health Department provides the following general directives to all individuals and businesses to best mitigate the further spread of COVID-19 in New Orleans.
+The CDC advises the best way to prevent the spread of the illness

-- All residents and visitors to the City of New Orleans should take personal responsibility to prevent the further spread of COVID-19, including but not limited to, remaining in their homes whenever possible and avoiding gatherings; - Individuals who are considered high risk for complications due to COVID-19, such as the elderly and people with pre-existing health conditions should remain at home unless accessing essential services; - Individuals are required to wear face coverings in the following settings: - While passengers and operators of public conveyances, including airplanes, ships, ferries, trains, buses, taxis, ride-shares, and the corresponding transportation hubs; - In all healthcare facilities, including physician's offices, hospitals, and long-term care facilities; - All early childhood, elementary, and secondary educational institutions - All unvaccinated individuals over the age of 2 and without breathing complications(i.e. use of oxygen) are strongly encouraged to wear a mask while in public indoor spaces: - Businesses must comply with all safety requirements as set forth herein; - Nothing in these guidelines shall prevent private businesses from requiring masks or social distancing to conduct operations. - Movement around the City should be limited so as to minimize interaction with large groups; - Live entertainment is only allowed following the rules set forth on pages 8-14, in addition to the specific directives below, when applicable.
+- All residents and visitors to the City of New Orleans should take personal responsibility to prevent the further spread of COVID-19, including but not limited to, remaining in their homes whenever possible and avoiding gatherings; - Individuals who are considered high risk for complications due to COVID-19, such as the elderly and people with pre-existing health conditions should remain at home unless accessing essential services; - Individuals are required to wear face coverings in the following settings: - While passengers and operators of public conveyances, including airplanes, ships, ferries, trains, buses, taxis, ride-shares, and the corresponding transportation hubs; and - In all healthcare facilities, including physician's offices, hospitals, and long-term care facilities: - All K-12 educational institutions, unless the institution has adopted an isolation and quarantine policy for students, faculty and staff consistent with the protocols set by the Louisiana Department of Health. - All individuals over the age of 2 and without breathing complications (i.e. use of oxygen) are strongly encouraged to wear a mask while in public indoor spaces; - Businesses must comply with all safety requirements as set forth herein; - Nothing in these guidelines shall prevent private businesses from requiring masks or social distancing to conduct operations; - Movement around the City should be limited so as to minimize interaction with large groups; - Live entertainment is only allowed following the rules set forth on pages 8-13, in addition to the specific directives below, when applicable.